voxpupuli/agtm/tests.md

      # ./spec/classes/ssh_client_spec.rb:12:in `block (3 levels) in <top (required)>'
 ```

-It looked like ssh::client wasn’t picking up the information from ssh::params
+Upon looking into this I found that ssh::client wasn’t picking up the
-properly and when I checked manifests/client.pp it turned out that I had
+information from ssh::params properly and when I checked manifests/client.pp it
-forgotten to inherit from ssh::params and it was indeed broken.
+turned out that I had forgotten to inherit from ssh::params and it was indeed
+broken.

+This kind of thing is pretty common to discover when you write manifest tests
+for the first time, and you'll be surprised to find how easily this can expose
+missing parameters, logic bugs, and other simple mistakes.

 #Unit Testing